Pull For Pride

 How Are Winners Determined?

 Pull For Pride is a fundraiser, not a traditional competition.
-No “winners” are officially determined.
+No “winners” are officially determined, however all athletes receive free entry into the raffle.

 No singlet, no problem.